Glenn Gould: Personal life

 Gould lived a private life.
-The documentary filmmaker Bruno Monsaingeon said of him: "No supreme pianist has ever given of his heart and mind so overwhelmingly while showing himself so sparingly."
+The documentarian Bruno Monsaingeon said of him: "No supreme pianist has ever given of his heart and mind so overwhelmingly while showing himself so sparingly."
 He never married, and biographers have spent considerable time on his sexuality.
-Bazzana writes that "it is tempting to assume that Gould was asexual, an image that certainly fits his aesthetic and the persona he sought to convey, and one can read the whole Gould literature and be convinced that he died a virgin"—but he also mentions that evidence points to "a number of relationships with women that may or may not have been platonic and ultimately became complicated and were ended".
+Bazzana writes, "it is tempting to assume that Gould was asexual, an image that certainly fits his aesthetic and the persona he sought to convey, and one can read the whole Gould literature and be convinced that he died a virgin"—but he also mentions that evidence points to "a number of relationships with women that may or may not have been platonic and ultimately became complicated and were ended".

 One piece of evidence arrived in 2007.
-When Gould was in Los Angeles in 1956, he met Cornelia Foss, an art instructor, and her husband Lukas, a conductor.
+When Gould was in Los Angeles in 1956, he met Cornelia Foss, an art instructor, and her husband Lukas, a composer and conductor.
 After several years, she and Gould became lovers.
 In 1967, she left her husband for Gould, taking her two children with her to Toronto.
 She purchased a house near Gould's apartment.
 In 2007, Foss confirmed that she and Gould had had a love affair for several years.
 According to her, "There were a lot of misconceptions about Glenn, and it was partly because he was so very private.
 But I assure you, he was an extremely heterosexual man.
 Our relationship was, among other things, quite sexual."
 Their affair lasted until 1972, when she returned to her husband.
 As early as two weeks after leaving her husband, Foss noticed disturbing signs in Gould, alluding to unusual behaviour that was more than "just neurotic".
 Specifically, he believed that "someone was spying on him", according to Foss's son.